rsandeep15/AnkiImageToDeck/README.md

+Anki Connect + ChatGPT

-Feed an Image to ChatGPT to convert it to word pairs (Korean, English) Then take the word pairs and use AnkiConnect to Create FlashCards
+- Feeds an Image of your vocabulary list to ChatGPT to convert it to word pairs (Korean, English)
+- Takes the word pairs and use AnkiConnect to generate flash cards

 To run: